 1) To create awareness in listed companies on the environment, social responsibility, and corporate governance issues

 2) To calculate sustainability indices, to educate investors and to create sustainable products

 3) To set up specialized markets for specific ESG-compliant investment instruments

-UN Sustainable Stock Exchanges Initiative (SSE) has been established in 2009 towards practical application of the concept of sustainability in capital markets and Borsa Istanbul has been one of the first five exchanges that have signed the foundation document at the RIO + 20 Summit in 2012.
-By end of July 2019, 90 stock exchanges have become member of SSE.
-Aware of the importance of SSE initiative for stock exchanges, Borsa Istanbul financially contributed to SSE and, hence, has been proudly rewarded “SSE Official Supporter in 2019.”
-The exchange is also a member of the SSE Consultative Group.
+United Nations Sustainable Stock Exchanges Initiative (SSE) has been established in 2009 to promote sustainability in capital markets and Borsa Istanbul has been one of the first five exchanges that have signed the foundation document at the RIO + 20 Summit in 2012.
+There are more than 100 member exchanges.
+Borsa Istanbul and SSE are in close cooperation in different fields.

-Since 2017, no separate sustainability report has been published, and information on ESG performance and goals has been presented to stakeholders through Annual Integrated Reports.
-In Integrated Reports prepared in accordance with the International Integrated Reporting Framework (<IR Framework>), information on Borsa İstanbul's sustainable business model and the value it creates for its stakeholders have been explained with an integrated approach.
+Since 2017, no separate sustainability report has been published.
+ESG performance and goals have been disclosed through annual reports.
+In these reports written in line with the International Integrated Reporting Framework (<IR Framework>), Borsa İstanbul's sustainable business model and the value it creates for its stakeholders have been explained with an integrated approach.
 Borsa İstanbul's strategic response to external factors and risks affecting capital markets is described from a long-term perspective, and the activities carried out during the year are presented with a materiality perspective.